 On-site and remote connected objects communicating with each other and with planetary data centers through a 5G internet connection are no longer in development, they are already here.

 In 2021, technology and reality have become one.

 Stay home, stay safe … online

-Cyberattacks have increased along with the worldwide spread of the COVID-19 pandemic.
-Digital transformation may have been in the pipeline for many organizations, but these plans rapidly became a reality (especially with telework) to ensure business continuity when the crisis broke out.
-To orchestrate the parallel worlds of securely interconnected devices and systems, businesses had no choice but to adapt quickly.
+Cyberattacks have increased along with the worldwide outbreak.
+Digital transformation may have been part of many organizations’ plans, but those plans quickly became a reality (especially with teleworking) to ensure business continuity when the crisis hit.
+To orchestrate the parallel worlds of securely interconnected devices and systems, companies had no choice but to adapt quickly.

-The multiplication of opportunities (in-store robots, online learning, telehealth, contactless everything) means the multiplication of security risks and new forms of data theft.
+The multiplication of opportunities (robot delivery service, telehealth and contactless everything) means the multiplication of security risks and new forms of data theft.
 Quick speed pace, rapid scaling and lack of structure have pushed some organizations to resort to improvisation, often leading to security gaps.

 Prevention, prevention, prevention

 When it comes to cybersecurity, prevention is better than the cure.
 The last year has accelerated the adoption of digital tools.
 With that rapid adoption, the existing risks associated with digital technology have also grown.
 Real-time prevention is the most efficient way to protect against cyberattacks and all types of data breaches.

 Almost daily, the news reports massive attacks on organizations, their information assets and their users: networks, applications, on-premises and mobile devices, on-premises and cloud computing systems and software, etc.